ABMI-Kevin/ndpc/docs/02-methods.md

 ## Equipment and settings preparation

+Calibration and testing of equipment is a critical step in any acoustic survey.
+Ensuring the functionality of the recorder and its components are checked, helps to identify any issues that could affect the quality of the data, such as faulty wiring or damaged components.
+Testing should be done prior to every use of the equipment, and any problems that are identified should be addressed before data collection begins.

-Calibration and testing of equipment prior to conducting a survey is essential for collecting high-quality acoustic data.
+By calibrating and testing equipment before conducting an acoustic survey, researchers can ensure that the data collected is accurate and reliable.
+This is essential for making accurate measurements of sound levels and other acoustic parameters.

 ### H2N equipment setup

-Ensure firmware is the most recent version.
+Ensure the H2N's firmware is the most recent version.

 ```{=html}